Saunas and Allergies: Do They Provide Relief?

 During Sauna Session Tips

-When you first enter the sauna, allow your body a few minutes to adjust to the heat.
-If you’re new to saunas, begin with shorter sessions of 10 to 15 minutes.
-Once you are comfortable, add time by little by little.
+When you first enter the sauna, give your body a few minutes to adjust to the heat.
+If you are new to saunas, start with shorter sessions of 10 to 15 minutes.
+Once you are comfortable, gradually increase your time.

-The relief… We know how to breathe better.
-Breathe in through your nose to inhale all that warm, humid air, which helps calm inflamed nasal passages.
-If you start to feel overwhelmed, just know that it’s acceptable to go outside for a minute.
+The relief: we learn to breathe better.
+Inhale through your nose to take in the warm, humid air, which helps soothe inflamed nasal passages.
+If you begin to feel overwhelmed, remember that it is fine to step outside for a minute.

-To sweeten your experience, try adding a few drops of essential oil, such as eucalyptus or lavender, directly to a cloth.
-Hold the cloth close to your face for maximum impact!
-Their natural properties can help relieve numerous allergy symptoms.
+To enhance your experience, try adding a few drops of essential oil, such as eucalyptus or lavender, to a cloth.
+Hold the cloth close to your face for maximum effect.
+Their natural properties can help relieve many allergy symptoms.

 Post-Sauna Recovery